-Recently Issued Pronouncements - On April 9, 2009, the Financial Accounting Standards Board (FASB) issued FASB Staff Position No. FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" (FSP FAS 107-1).
+On April 9, 2009, the FASB issued FASB Staff Position No. FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" (FSP FAS 107-1).
 FSP FAS 107-1 amends FASB Statement No. 107, "Disclosures about Fair Value of Financial Instruments" to require disclosures about fair value of financial instruments for interim reporting periods of publicly traded companies as well as in annual financial statements.
 FSG FAS 107-1 also amends Accounting Principles Board Opinion No. 28, "Interim Financial Reporting", to require those disclosures in summarized financial information at interim reporting periods.
 FSP FAS 107-1 is effective for interim reporting periods ending after June 15, 2009, with early adoption permitted for periods ending after March 15, 2009.
-The Company does not expect that the adoption of FSP FAS 107-1 will have an impact on the Company's Consolidated Financial Statements.
+The Company has adopted FSP FAS 107-1 and there was no impact on the Company's Consolidated Financial Statements.
+See Note 5 for relevant disclosures on the fair value of the Company's long-term debt.

 On December 30, 2008, the FASB issued FASB Staff Position No. FAS 132(R)-1, "Employers' Disclosures about Postretirement Benefit Plan Assets", (FSP FAS 132(R)-1) to provide guidance on an employers' disclosures about plan assets of a defined benefit pension or other postretirement plan.
 The disclosures about plan assets required by FSP FAS 132(R)-1 are to be provided for fiscal years ending after December 15, 2009.
-The Company does not expect that the adoption of the deferred sections of FSP FAS 132(R)-1 will have an impact on the Company's Consolidated Financial Statements.
+The Company does not expect that the adoption of FSP FAS 132(R)-1 will have an impact on the Company's Consolidated Financial Statements.